Finalist Day Tips

 - Dress Professionally – All YES Prep campuses and Home Office have professional dress codes.

 Often, receiving feedback is just as big of a part of your interview day as any selection activity.
 Generally, those observing will provide feedback on your strengths and areas for growth.
 It is natural to feel apprehensive about receiving feedback.
-However, we encourage you to embrace this as a learning opportunity and to hear how can further improve your craft.
+However, we encourage you to embrace this as a learning opportunity and to hear how can further improve your craft as an educator and impact student achievement.
 In other words, acknowledge those nerves you might feel in advance, reflect honestly after the activity on what went well and what could have been better, and listen earnestly to what might enhance your work.